comcy/MimirLink/README.md

 - TODO integration
   - Split todos in scope based files
   - e.g. due date based journal integration via "sync" command
+  - Tagged pages should have a referenced section on it which lists all pages the tag was set

 - FOSS / 3rd party licensing